seismicmike/MediaTable/README.md

 This release is planned, but still in progress.
 Further notes will be added when appropriate.

 ### Version 1.0.0
-I tagged Version 1.0.0 to be the version I forked from MarcoPeg.
+This is the version of the code as I received it from Marco Peg.